-I believe that there are five phases for every distributor’s MLM Business.
-These are different phases that ALL distributors go through while building their business.
+I believe that there are five phases of your MLM Business.
+These are different phases that ALL distributors go through while building their network marketing business.
 Each phase will last a different amount of time for each person.

 Once you understand these different phases, you will have a better understanding of what to expect in your own business and you will also be able to give your new team members realistic expectations.

 Phase One: The Warm-Up Phase

 This phase begins when prospects are first exposed to network marketing.
 It doesn’t matter if they have prior experience in the industry or not.
 In most cases, this phase starts when someone is introduced to network marketing.
 During this phase, the following things should happen:

 - The prospect orders the products as a customer first to see if they like them

 - The prospect researches information about the company, products, and sponsor online